-(1) The 48-kHz coefficients listed in Table 3 are used as defaults.
+(1) The 48-kHz coefficients listed in Table 2 are used as defaults.

-In addition to the de-emphasis filter block, the DAC digital effects processing includes a fourth-order digital IIR filter with programmable coefficients (one set per channel).
+In addition to the de-emphasis filter block, the DAC digital effects processing includes a fourth order digital IIR filter with programmable coefficients (one set per channel).
 This filter is implemented as cascade of two biquad sections with frequency response given by:

-$$\left(\frac{\text{N0} + 2 \times \text{N1} \times \text{z}^{-1} + \text{N2} \times \text{z}^{-2}}{32768 - 2 \times \text{D1} \times \text{z}^{-1} - \text{D2} \times \text{z}^{-2}} \right) \left(\frac{\text{N3} + 2 \times \text{N4} \times \text{z}^{-1} + \text{N5} \times \text{z}^{-2}}{32768 - 2 \times \text{D4} \times \text{z}^{-1} - \text{D5} \times \text{z}^{-2}} \right)$$ (3)
+$\left(\frac{N0 + 2 \times N1 \times z^{-1} + N2 \times z^{-2}}{32768 - 2 \times D1 \times z^{-1} - D2 \times z^{-2}} \right) \left(\frac{N3 + 2 \times N4 \times z^{-1} + N5 \times z^{-2}}{32768 - 2 \times D4 \times z^{-1} - D5 \times z^{-2}} \right)$ (3)

 The N and D coefficients are fully programmable, and the entire filter can be enabled or bypassed.
-The structure of the filtering when configured for independent channel processing is shown below in Figure 25, with LB1 corresponding to the first left-channel biquad filter using coefficients N0, N1, N2, D1, and D2.
+The structure of the filtering when configured for independent channel processing is shown below in Figure 29, with LB1 corresponding to the first left-channel biquad filter using coefficients N0, N1, N2, D1, and D2.
 LB2 similarly corresponds to the second left-channel biquad filter using coefficients N3, N4, N5, D4, and D5.
 The RB1 and RB2 filters refer to the first and second right-channel biquad filters, respectively.

-Figure 25.
+Figure 29.
 Structure of the Digital Effects Processing for Independent Channel Processing

-The coefficients for this filter implement a variety of sound effects, with bass boost or treble boost being the most commonly used in portable audio applications.
-The default N and D coefficients in the part are given in Table 4 and implement a shelving filter with 0-dB gain from dc to approximately 150 Hz, at which point it rolls off to a 3-dB attenuation for higher frequency signals, thus giving a 3-dB boost to signals below 150 Hz.
-The N and D coefficients are represented by 16-bit, 2s-complement numbers with values ranging from -32,768 to 32,767.
+The coefficients for this filter implement a variety of sound effects, with bass-boost or treble boost being the most commonly used in portable audio applications.
+The default N and D coefficients in the part are given in Table 3 and implement a shelving filter with 0-dB gain from DC to approximately 150 Hz, at which point it rolls off to a 3-dB attenuation for higher frequency signals, thus giving a 3-dB boost to signals below 150 Hz.
+The N and D coefficients are represented by 16-bit two's complement numbers with values ranging from -32768 to 32767.

-Table 4.
+Table 3.
 Default Digital Effects Processing Filter Coefficients, When in Independent Channel Processing Configuration

 Coefficients

 N0 = N3 D1 = D4 N1 = N4 D2 = D5 N2 = N5

-27619 32131 -27034 -31506 26461
+27,619 32,131 -27,034 -31,506 26,461

 The digital processing also includes capability to implement 3-D processing algorithms by providing means to process the mono mix of the stereo input, and then combine this with the individual channel signals for stereo output playback.
-The architecture of this processing mode, and the programmable filters available for use in the system, is shown in Figure 26.
+The architecture of this processing mode, and the programmable filters available for use in the system, is shown in Figure 30.
 Note that the programmable attenuation block provides a method of adjusting the level of 3-D effect introduced into the final stereo output.
 This combined with the fully programmable biquad filters in the system enables the user to fully optimize the audio effects for a particular system and provide extensive differentiation from other systems using the same device.

-Figure 26.
+Figure 30.
 Architecture of the Digital Audio Processing When 3-D Effects are Enabled